gharials/dev-path/docs/index.md

 ## Overview

+* _Programming & Problem Solving_ - Introduces the logical and mathematical foundations of programming, problem solving, and algorithm design.
+It covers basic programming concepts and problem-solving techniques.
 * _Internet and Web_ - Gives an overview of how the internet works, how web pages are served, and how to build basic web pages.
 Prepares the ground for learning web development.

 ## Instructions